ngl567/KGR-Survey/README.md

 # KGR-Survey
-A Comprehensive Survey of Task-Oriented Knowledge Graph Reasoning Approaches: Status, Applications, and Prospects
+A Survey of Task-Oriented Knowledge Graph Reasoning: Status, Applications, and Prospects